Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

     4.01:
     learned that VMD does not handle long bone/morphs, changed model-compatability to only use exact match checking moved "graphic_user_interface" up a level to make it more important

+    4.02:
+    bugfix: texture_file_sort wasn't overwriting the original files as I had intended limit # of longbones/longmorphs/noboneRBs that can be printed by pmx_overall_cleanup to 20
+    texture_file_sort: if all the files in a folder are unused, display that folder name with *** instead of each individual file changed progress_print_oneline approach
+    fixed imports to work whether imported or standalone "more info" checkbox now controls whether VMD/PMX breakdown is shown or not